maxencewynen/Lesion-volumetry-and-location/README.md

-# MS-Database-filling
+# Lesion-volumetry-and-location
-Filling the retrospective MS database
+Filling the retrospective MS database with lesion volumetry and lesion location informations.